tlee-32/cs484-group-hw/HW2_Lee_McCullen/README.md

 # Results
 The sentiment predictions will be written to `predicitions.data` located in `/src/data`.

-# Saving and Loading Files `.pkl` `.model`
+# Saving and Loading Files `.pkl`
 A checkpoint is made for each stage of the pipeline:
 Pre-processing -> Feature extraction/representation -> Cross-validation -> kNN classification

 Checkpoints mean that data is pickled (saved) as a .pkl or .model file.
-In `sentimentclassifier.py`, the condition `loadFile = True` if the file has already been saved and the `.pkl` file just needs to be loaded.
+In `moleculeclassifier.py`, the condition `loadFile = True` if the file has already been saved and the `.pkl` file just needs to be loaded.
 If `loadFile = False`, then the `.data` file will be read and saved as a `.pkl` file.

 # `/data` Directory and Subdirectories